ITC Introduction to Electrical & Solar Thermography Course

 How long is the course and when?

-around 9:30 am to 4:00 pm with interactive elements.
+A single live day, typically running from around 9:30 am to 4:00 pm with interactive elements.

 You receive a Certificate of Attendance from ITC.
 This serves as preparation before progressing to the full ITC Level 1 thermography certification.